Niraparib before Surgery in Treating Patients with Unfavorable Intermediate or High Risk Localized Prostate Cancer and DNA Damage Response Defects

 - Known human immunodeficiency virus (HIV) positive subjects with 1 or more of the following: * Not receiving antiretroviral therapy * A change in antiretroviral therapy within 6 months of the start of screening (except if, after consultation with the sponsor, a change is made to avoid a potential drug-drug interaction with the study drug) * Receiving antiretroviral therapy that may interfere with the study drug (consult the principal investigator [PI] for review of medication prior to enrollment) * CD4 count < 350 at screening * An acquired immunodeficiency syndrome-defining opportunistic infection within 6 months of the start of screening

-I. To assess the impact of neoadjuvant niraparib tosylate monohydrate (niraparib) therapy prior to radical prostatectomy (RP) on pathologic tumor stage, frequency of lymph node metastases and positive margin rates for patients undergoing radical prostatectomy for high-risk, clinically localized prostate cancer with alterations in DNA repair pathways.
+I. To assess the impact of neoadjuvant niraparib tosylate monohydrate (niraparib) therapy prior to radical prostatectomy (RP) on pathologic tumor stage, frequency of lymph node metastases and positive margin rates for patients undergoing radical prostatectomy for unfavorable intermediate or high-risk, clinically localized prostate cancer with alterations in DNA repair pathways.

-I. To assess 5-year biochemical recurrence in subjects with high-risk prostate cancer and DNA-damage response defects after prostatectomy.
+I. To assess 5-year biochemical recurrence in subjects with unfavorable intermediate or high-risk prostate cancer and DNA-damage response defects after prostatectomy.

 I. To assess the 5-year biochemical progression-free survival (bPFS), bPFS rate, disease progression, disease-free survival (DFS), and overall survival (OS).

 II.
-To evaluate the safety and tolerability of neoadjuvant niraparib prior to surgery for high-risk patients undergoing radical prostatectomy.
+To evaluate the safety and tolerability of neoadjuvant niraparib prior to surgery for unfavorable intermediate or high-risk patients undergoing radical prostatectomy.

 III.
-To assess the impact of neoadjuvant niraparib on time to clinically apparent local disease recurrence and metastatic disease in high-risk patients undergoing radical prostatectomy for clinically localized prostate cancer.
+To assess the impact of neoadjuvant niraparib on time to clinically apparent local disease recurrence and metastatic disease in unfavorable intermediate or high-risk patients undergoing radical prostatectomy for clinically localized prostate cancer.